andychu/javascript-vs-c/README.md

 ### How I Ported It

 1. Downloaded https://rosettacode.org/wiki/Mandelbrot_set#JavaScript
-2. Wrote `mandelbrot.html` to test `mandelbrot.js`
+2. Added `mandelbrot.html` for `mandelbrot.js` to render to.
-3. Separated the **scaffolding** from the **computation**.
+3. In JavaScript, Separated the **scaffolding** from the **computation**.
    That is, I factored out a `main()` function that was independent from browser-specific stuff like `canvas`.
 Only the computation can be ported to C.
 4. `cp mandelbrot.js mandelbrot.c`.
-5. Commented the whole thing out and then add a "hello world" `main()` function in C.  Make sure it compiles and runs.
+5. Commented all the JavaScript out, then added a "hello world" `main()` function in C.  Make sure it compiles and runs.
 6. Uncommented one function at a time.
 Added types until it compiles.
    - Figure out which vars are floating point numbers (`double`) and which vars are integers (`int`).
 Declare an array of bytes (`char[]`).
-7. Write new scaffolding to save the array of bytes to as a `.ppm` file, which I learned about from https://rosettacode.org/wiki/Mandelbrot_set#PPM_non_interactive .
+7. Write new scaffolding in C.  It saves the array of bytes to as a `.ppm` file, which I learned about from https://rosettacode.org/wiki/Mandelbrot_set#PPM_non_interactive .
 (NOTE:
-   This C code doesn't do the same thing as the JavaScript, so it wasn't good for my benchmark.)
+   The C and JavaScript should do the same thing in order to produce a meaningful benchmark.)
-8. Localize errors with GDB (particularly the segfault).
+8. Run it.
+Localize errors with GDB (particularly the segfault).
 9. Debug with `printf()`.

 #### Time Spent